chrisroos/southeastern-daily-performance/README.md

 * Ensure that I'm generating valid CSV (specifically that I'm quoting columns that contain commas)
 * I currently have an empty file for 2010-11-30.csv.
 Investigate the cause.
 * Republish the gem
-* Think about splitting the data out from the parser
 * I'm getting 0s for the parsed overview from 2010-11-30.
 Investigate the cause.